 “Let us move on to the neighboring villages

-so that I may proclaim the good news of God’s love there also.”
+so that I may proclaim the good news there also.”

-The little guy had reached his shopping limit.
-I realized that his mother’s promise to head to the checkout in five minutes made no impression when he announced, “I hate you!”
-This mom couldn’t reply because she would have produced more than the single tear which trailed down her cheek.
-She simply pushed her cart with her son in tow toward the front of the store.
+While perusing the toy department, I encountered a little boy who had reached his shopping limit.
+His mother’s promise to head to the checkout in five minutes made no impression.
+The little boy announced, “I hate you!”
+There was no room for anger in this poor mother’s heart.
+Rather, she brushed a tear from her eye as she pushed her cart with her son in tow toward the front of the store.

 Loving God, your loving ways make good sense.
 Thank you for giving us the sense to share them.